About STIL

 • MBT for sequence tagging;

-• Tadpole for integrated morpho-syntactic tagging and parsing of Dutch text.
+• Frog for integrated morpho-syntactic tagging and parsing of Dutch text.

-The groups are also developing software for spelling correction, language modeling, machine translation, co-reference resolution, word sense disambiguation, author verification and attribution, text analytics in various domains, sentence compression, and paraphrasing.
+The groups are also developing software for web mining, context-sensitive spelling correction for Dutch and English, language modeling, machine translation, co-reference resolution, word sense disambiguation, author verification and attribution, text analytics in various domains, sentence compression, and paraphrasing.

 STIL can offer solutions to businesses and non-profit organizations exploring what language technology could offer them, or with a need to integrate language technology components in their information systems.